RobertMcGuinn/deepseatools/manual/code-guide.md

   - **Output:** A single dashboard for each DatasetID for publishing in the WAF.
 <br><br>
 - ### [dst_report_for_database_update.Rmd](../code/dst_report_for_database_update.Rmd)
   - **Purpose:** Creating RMD report for announcing the update to the National database.
 This file is rendered and parameterized via a 'runner' file called `202501001-0_runner_dst_report_for_database_update.R`.
-The date prefix of this runner file will change
+The date prefix of this runner file will change depending on the version of the National Database that you are running the report for.NOTE: The current version of the National Database within the 'DatabaseVersion' variable.
   - **Input:** 1.A filtered National Database.
 Use `load_current_ndb.R` 2.
 A filtered version of the previous version of the National Database.
 These can be found at [this location](https://drive.google.com/drive/folders/1KPK1YI-n7EHNuOIKfZJM_EsaDCAUQOl8?usp=drive_link) with the previous version being found in the 'archive' folder there.
   - **Output:** RMD report for announcing the update to the National database as a Word document.
 <br><br>